Tom Archia: Career

 Returning to Chicago in 1946, he became a headliner at Leonard Chess's club, the Macomba Lounge, and recorded extensively for Aristocrat Records, the predecessor to Chess Records, during 1947 and 1948.
 He also recorded with Wynonie Harris and Hot Lips Page (on King Records).

 He frequently participated in tenor saxophone duels with Buster Bennett, Gene Ammons, Claude McLin, and Hal Singer, among others.
 His run at the Macomba ended when the club was closed by a fire in 1950.
 Although Tom Archia worked steadily on the South Side of Chicago during the 1950s, and added Harold Ashby, Porter Kilbert and Lucius Washington to his roster of duelling partners, his recording opportunities were sparse and unheralded but included two sessions accompanying Dinah Washington.
 His last recording session was a blues jam organized by Armand "Jump" Jackson in 1960 for visiting German critic Joachim-Ernst Berendt, who was touring the United States doing research on jazz history.

 Archia struggled to find gigs in the 1960s.
 He retired to Houston in 1967, after being temporarily disabled by a broken jaw.
 After recovering, he played Houston clubs for the rest of his life.
 He worked with Arnett Cobb in the Sonny Franklin Big Band, which also included Joe Bridgewater and Don Wilkerson, with guest appearances by Clarence "Gatemouth" Brown and another old Larkin bandmate, Eddie "Cleanhead" Vinson.
 Many of the band's arrangements were by another Larkin alumnus, Cedric Haywood.

 Personal life

-Archia's died in 1977, aged 57, and was commemorated with a jazz funeral in Houston's Fifth Ward.
+Archia died in 1977, aged 57, and was commemorated with a jazz funeral in Houston's Fifth Ward.